 Bamboo Flooring Cost of Installation

 Installation costs also vary widely from $5 to $10 per square foot.
-This comes down to a few different factors:
+This is due to a few different factors:

 - A DIY installation project will be cheaper than if you were to hire a professional.